scottbedard/vue-forward/README.md

 Behold, the missing [`createApp`](https://vuejs.org/api/application.html#createapp) function from Vue 2.7!

 Forward compatibility is key to migrating large, complex codebases.
-Vue 2.7 provides many 3.x features, but it's missing the critical `createApp` function!
-This project implements that function while following 3.x as closely as possible.
+Vue 2.7 provides many 3.x features, but it's missing the critical `createApp` function.
+This project implements that function, allowing you to minimize the diff on a migration branch.

 A typical migration might look like this...